Cyhi the Prynce

-Cydel Charles Young (born September 15, 1984), known professionally as CyHi the Prynce, is an American rapper and singer.
-In 2009, Young signed his first major-label contract with Konvict Muzik, with the backing of Def Jam Recordings.
-In 2010, he began to gain more attention with his work alongside fellow American rapper Kanye West.
-Young went on to appear on West's highly acclaimed album, My Beautiful Dark Twisted Fantasy (2010) and has released nine mixtapes, with the latest being BHP II: NAACP (2015), a conscious hip hop concept mixtape about the history of black people in America and the sequel to Black Hystori Project, released in February 2014.
-He was released from his Def Jam contract in August 2015.
-In November 2017, he released his debut album, No Dope on Sundays, under Sony Music, following years of label disputes and series of mixtapes spanning his career.
+Cydel Charles Young (born September 15, 1984), known professionally as CyHi the Prynce (also referred to as CyHi Da Prynce or simply CyHi), is an American rapper, singer, and songwriter from Stone Mountain, Georgia.
+He signed a major label recording contract with Akon's Konvict Muzik, in a joint venture with Def Jam Recordings in 2009.
+The following year, he gained mainstream attention for his guest appearance alongside Jay-Z, Pusha T, Swizz Beatz, and RZA on Kanye West's 2010 song "So Appalled", from the latter's album My Beautiful Dark Twisted Fantasy (2010).
+He was then credited with extensive songwriting work on West's further releases, resulting in five Grammy Award nominations for Best Rap Song, as well as one additional nomination for his work on Travis Scott's 2018 single "Sicko Mode."

+Young has released nine mixtapes, of which contain conscious or political themes discussing the history and social affairs of Black people in America.
+He parted ways with Def Jam in 2015 and signed with Sony Music to release his long-delayed debut studio album, No Dope on Sundays (2017); executive produced by West, it was met with critical praise and modestly entered the Billboard 200.

 Biography

 1985–2011: Early life and career beginnings

 Growing up in Georgia, Young played various sports including football, basketball, and track and field; in addition to having sung in school choirs and participated in school plays and dances.
-He was raised Baptist by strict parents, who didn't allow him to listen to hip hop music as a youth.
+He was raised Baptist by strict parents, who did not allow him to listen to hip hop music as a youth.
 However, Young cites his parents' methods as a foundation upon which he could build himself in character, especially growing up in the area that he was.

 In 2009, Young signed a recording contract with Akon's Konvict Muzik label imprint, under the aegis of Def Jam Recordings.
 Young first gained major attention in 2010 when he received a co-sign from fellow American rapper and hip hop mogul Kanye West.
 Young reports that American singer Beyoncé, a friend of West and the wife of his mentor, Jay-Z, convinced Kanye West to sign him to his GOOD Music imprint.
 This culminated in Young's inclusion on West's weekly free music giveaway GOOD Fridays, and his fifth studio album My Beautiful Dark Twisted Fantasy (2010).

 Young recorded his second mixtape, Royal Flush II, with producer CPK, and planned to work further with previous collaborators the J.U.S.T.I.C.E.
 League, No I.D. and Kanye West, as well as DJ Toomp, The Alchemist and Just Blaze.
 Young released his third mixtape, Jack of All Trades, later in 2011, which announced the title of his debut studio album to be Hardway Musical.